knative/serving/docs/runtime-contract.md

 for instances when no requests are active,
 [where this capability is available](https://github.com/knative/serving/issues/848).
-The Knative developers are currently discussing the best implementations options for this feature with the kubernetes SIG-Node team.
+The Knative developers are currently discussing the best implementations options for this feature with the Kubernetes SIG-Node team.

 ### Sysctl